radius-project/docs/docs/content/guides/author-apps/networking/howto-service-networking/index.md

 categories: "How-To"
 ---

-This guide will show you how to have two services communicate with each other.
-In this example, we will have a frontend container that needs to communicate with a backend container.
+This guide will show you how two services can communicate with each other.
+In this example, we will have a frontend container service that communicates with a backend container service.

 <img src="overview.png" alt="Diagram of the frontend talking to the backend over HTTP port 80" width="400px" >